ravdy/DevOps/sonarqube/Setup_SonarQube.md

 ## 🧰 Prerequisites

 Source: https://docs.sonarqube.org/latest/requirements/requirements/
-1. An EC2 instance with a minimum of 2 GB Ram (t2.small)
+1. An EC2 instance with a minimum of 2 GB RAM (t2.small)
 1. Java 11 installation
 1. SonarQube cannot be run as root on Unix-based systems, so create a dedicated user account for SonarQube if necessary.